SuperClaude-Org/SuperCodex_Framework/Docs/User-Guide/session-management.md

 ```

 **What Gets Saved:**
-- **Project Understanding**: What SuperGemini learned about your codebase
+- **Project Understanding**: What SuperCodex learned about your codebase
 - **Work Progress**: What you accomplished and what's next
 - **Code Changes**: Files modified and patterns discovered
 - **Decisions Made**: Choices made and reasons behind them